Forest as Commemoration in Jewish-Israeli Memory Culture : A Study in Environmental Memory (Memory Studies: Global Constellations)

 Full Description

-Utilizing an interdisciplinary approach, this fascinating and ground-breaking volume will engage scholars and researchers from a wide range of disciplines including Memory Studies, Cultural Geography, Israel Studies, and Environmental Humanities.
+Utilising an interdisciplinary approach, this fascinating and groundbreaking volume will engage scholars and researchers from a wide range of disciplines, including Memory Studies, Cultural Geography, Israel Studies, and Environmental Humanities.

 Contents

 Introduction.
 1. Nature and (memory) culture 2.
 Forest of many roots.
 Navigating memory and institutional efforts 3.
 "Green memorial candles."
 Planting forests as environmental memorials 4.
 "Sign pollution."
 Name-bearing stones in forests 5.
 "Walking and remembering."
 Memory-making in leisure contexts.
-Conclusions
+Conclusions.
+Forest between potential and reality

 最近チェックした商品